 SUBSIDIZED LOANS: For the academic year, students may borrow up to \$3,500 as a first-year student (if eligible) and up to \$4,500 as a second-year student (if eligible).
 Students must meet financial need requirements as determined by the information reported on the FAFSA to be eligible for a subsidized loan.
-IMPORTANT: Students must have completed at least 30 units to be considered a second-year student.
+IMPORTANT: Students must have completed at least 30 units toward their program of study to be considered a second-year student.